opengeospatial/ets-gml32/README.md

 * A.1.6: GML application schemas defining spatial topologies
 * A.1.7: GML application schemas defining time

-While an instance document is checked for schema validity, the suite also includes tests that validate fundamental GML geometry elements against various constraints that cannot be expressed in an XML Schema grammar (e.g. surface boundary orientation); these tests also apply to any application-defined geometries that can substitute for the base GML geometry.
+While an instance document is always checked for schema validity, the suite also includes tests that validate fundamental GML geometry elements against various constraints that cannot be expressed in an XML Schema grammar (e.g. surface boundary orientation); these tests also apply to any application-defined geometries that can substitute for the base GML geometry.

 Visit the [project documentation website](http://opengeospatial.github.io/ets-gml32/) for more information about test suite coverage, including the API documentation.